doableware/djongo/docs/docs/using-django-with-mongodb-array-field.md

         return self.headline
 ```

-The `blog` `ForeignKey` of the `Entry` model was optimized in the [other tutorial](/djongo/integrating-django-with-mongodb/), here we optimize the `authors` `ManyToManyField`.
-A `ManyToManyField` defines a relation wherein an entry is made by several authors.
-It also defines a relation wherein an author could have made several entries.
+ A `ManyToManyField` defines a relation wherein *an entry is made by several authors*.
+It also defines a relation wherein *an author could have made several entries*.
 Django handles this internally by **creating another table**, the `entry_authors` table which contains different mappings between  `entry_id` and `author_id`.

-Fetching an entry will require 2 SQL queries, with the second query being an expensive JOIN query across `entry_authors` and `authors`.
-The Model described above will work perfectly well on MongoDB as well when you use Djongo as the connector.
+Fetching an entry will require 2 SQL queries.
+The second query will be an expensive JOIN query across `entry_authors` and `authors`.
+The Model described above will work perfectly well on MongoDB as well, when you use Djongo as the connector.
 MongoDB however offers much more powerful ways to make such queries.
 These queries come at the cost of higher disk space utilization.

-As a designer, using Djongo you have the freedom to continue with the above schema or define a schema requiring a trade off on disk space for higher performance.
+As a designer using Djongo, you have the freedom to continue with the above schema.
+Alternatively, you can define a schema having a trade off on disk space for higher performance.

 ## Array Model Field

-The `authors` in the `Entry` models can be redefined using the `ArrayModelField` as follows:
+Let us redefine the `authors` in the `Entry` models using the `ArrayModelField`:

 ```python
 from djongo import models